elastic/beats/metricbeat/module/vsphere/_meta/README.md

 # Testing using GOVCSIM.

 To test the vsphere module without a real Vmware SDK URL you can use the following setup.
 Govcsim is a vCenter Server and ESXi API based simulator written using govmomi.
-It creates a vCenter Server model with a datacenter, hosts, cluster, resource pools, networks and a datastore.
+It creates a vCenter Server model with a datacenter, datastore cluster, hosts, cluster, resource pools, networks and a datastore.

 Requirements: